The Workshops Rail Museum Visit with Kids

 Model Railway

-The largest model railway in Queensland is located in the middle of The Workshops Rail Museum.
+The largest model railway in Queensland is located in the middle of the Workshops Rail Museum.

 Both electric and diesel trains are operating on the model railway.
 There is also a sugarcane train.